mpimd-csc/flexiblas/README.md

 configuration files before.

 ### Setup on Fedora
-If your are using Fedora Linux, you can install FlexiBLAS easily using `dnf` since FlexiBLAS is part of Fedora Linux.
+If you are using Fedora Linux, you can install FlexiBLAS easily using `dnf` since FlexiBLAS is part of Fedora Linux.
 Just type
 ```
 dnf install flexiblas